raviqqe/turtle-build/README.md

 Clone of [Ninja build system](https://github.com/ninja-build/ninja) in Rust

-Currently, Turtle only supports subset of the Ninja build file syntax.
+Currently, Turtle only supports a subset of the Ninja build file syntax.
 See [issues](https://github.com/raviqqe/turtle/issues) for more information.

 ## License